SaraNageeb/meta-frontend/03-javascript-numbers/3-how-to-convert-string-to-number.md

 ```

 However it does not converts strings with separators like Number("24,000") as you can see it returns NaN.

-If you want to convert string with separators then use Intl.NumberFormat.
+If you want to convert string with separators then use Intl.NumberFormat().

 ***